Skip to main content

 When you invest via P2P lending, you buy a financial product.
 This is typically a managed fund.

-P2P lending platform
+How the P2P lending platform works

 A P2P lender operates an online platform.
 The platform operator acts as intermediary between investor and borrower.
 It makes money by charging fees to both.